Gary Pettis: Personal life

 His nephew, Austin Pettis, is a former wide receiver for the St. Louis Rams and San Diego Chargers.

 Pettis has four children, Paige, Kyler, Shaye, and Dante.
-Dante plays wide receiver for the Chicago Bears and set the NCAA record for most career punt return touchdowns while at the University of Washington.
+Dante plays wide receiver for the New Orleans Saints and set the NCAA record for most career punt return touchdowns while at the University of Washington.
 Kyler is an actor who appeared on the NBC daytime drama Days of Our Lives.

-Brother Stacey Pettis was drafted #94 4th round 1981 by Pittsburgh Pirates.
-Played in the Pirates system (1981-1984) and Angels (1985-1986).
-Stacey has been scouting for the past 20 yrs.
-Seattle Mariners (2001-2016), St Louis Cardinals (2018–present).
+His brother Stacey Pettis was drafted 94th overall in the 4th round of the 1981 draft by the Pittsburgh Pirates, and played in the Pirates (1981-1984) and Angels (1985-1986) systems.
+Stacey has worked as a scout for the Seattle Mariners (2001-2016) and St. Louis Cardinals (2018–present).